CodeMissy/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 5) printenv => lists all environment variables.

 6) set => this command lists all variables, both environmental variables, local variables, and functions.

+7) BETTY='Holberton' => to create a new local variable with BETTY as the name, and Holberton as the value.